 The American Academy of Sleep Medicine offers a list of evidence-based strategies for improving your sleep habits that you can try at home including the following quick tips—and don’t worry, I’ve provided some actionable advice to go along with them!

 - Use your bed for sleep and sex only.
-That means no mindless scrolling on your cell phone, no watching t.v. or responding to e-mails from bed.
+That means no mindless scrolling on your cell phone, no watching TV, and no responding to e-mails from bed.

 - Don’t go to bed until you feel sleepy and if you don’t fall asleep after 20 minutes, get out of bed.
 Evidence suggests that “forcing” sleep doesn’t help.
 If sleep is not coming easily, pause and try again when you feel tired.